styygeli/wirelesstag-exporter/README.md

 This exporter logs into your WirelessTag.net account, fetches the latest data from all registered tags, and exposes it in a Prometheus-friendly format.

+Currently supports only the Temp/Humidity sensors because that's all what I have.

 ## Features

 * **Standalone**: No external dependencies besides Go to compile.